-Exercise is essential to maintain a healthy lifestyle.
+Exercise is essential to maintaining a healthy lifestyle.
 Fitness centers offer a wide variety of workout equipment to strengthen and exercise different muscle groups within the body.
 However, the majority of these exercise machines are not accessible to individuals with disabilities or injuries that require a wheelchair.
-For example, standard rowers require external modifications to accommodate individuals in wheelchairs.
-To address this problem, the Spring 2022 Johnson Health Tech Adaptive Rower design utilized an additional pulley on the adaptive side, held in place by mirroring support plates, as well as a wooden stabilization frame to secure the user.
-This semester, the wooden stabilization frame was replaced with an adjustable lap pad support mechanism that prevents the user from tipping backwards and sliding out of their wheelchair while rowing.
-The Matrix neck was removed and replaced by two antlers extending from the pulley plates that hold the handlebar directly above the pulleys.
-As a result, the console was relocated to a slightly off-center position beside one of the pulley plates.
-The console automatically rotates between the standard and adaptive sides via a stepper motor and feedback from three limit switches.
-Final testing of the design revealed that the pulley support plates and support mechanism withstood excessive loads experienced during rowing, and the stabilization frame limited the movement of the user during exercise.
-This unique and convertible design accommodates both wheelchair and non-wheelchair users and improves their quality of life through exercise.
+For example, standard rowers do not accommodate individuals in wheelchairs, and thus require external modifications to extend their functionality.
+The adaptive rower design from a previous semester utilized an additional pulley on the adaptive side supported by mirroring support plates, as well as a wooden stabilization frame to secure the user.
+This design will be improved to increase its accessibility and enhance user experience while rowing.
+In place of the wooden stabilization frame, an adjustable pad support mechanism will prevent the user from tipping backwards and sliding out of their wheelchair.
+The Matrix neck will be removed and replaced by two antlers extending from the pulley plates that hold the handlebar.
+The console will be attached to one antler and its rotation between the standard and adaptive sides will be automated via a limit switch.
+Testing will examine the ability of the pulley support plates and support mechanism to withstand excessive loads experienced during rowing.
+Additionally, wheelchair users should achieve varying workout intensities from the adaptive side.
+Although the device can be improved, this unique and convertible design enables easy access to a rowing machine for wheelchair bound individuals and helps improve their quality of life through exercise.